-Students may apply for the Accounting program when they first register at Post, meeting the undergraduate admission requirements, with the intent to complete both the undergraduate degree and the graduate degree in 5 years.
-Students with intent will combine Post University's current BS in Accounting and the current MS in Accounting (including the CPA Track Exam Prep Labs).
-The degree plans will be structured so that students can complete both degrees in a 5-year period.
+Students may apply for the new 5 year program when they first register at Post, meeting the undergraduate admission requirements.
+The 5-year Accounting Program combines Post University's current BS in Accounting and the current MS in Accounting (including the CPA Track Exam Prep Labs), and structuring the degree plans so that students can complete both degrees in a 5-year period.